samfishersmi-alt/python-code/README.md

     "Would you rather speak every language or play every instrument?"
 "would you rather be a wisdom or a rich person?"
-'Would you rather speak to animals or being invisible ? ' 'what would you do if you were oposinte gender for one day? '] print("🤔 Here's your 'Would You Rather' question:") print(random.choice(questions)) input('click enter to exit')
+'Would you rather speak to animals or being invisible ? '

+print("🤔 Here's your 'Would You Rather' question:") print(random.choice(questions)) input('click enter to exit')